Create clustered tables

 Becomes this: project_name.dataset_name.table_name

-You specify clustering columns when you create a table in BigQuery.
-After the table is created, you can modify the clustering columns; see Modifying clustering specification for details.
+You can specify the columns used to create the clustered table when you create a table in BigQuery.
+After the table is created, you can modify the columns used to create the clustered table.
+For details, see Modifying the clustering specification .

 • DATE